-In order to obtain this kernel, we extend the region decomposition technique of Alber et al. [1].
-We propose an enhanced region decomposition technique, in which the region decomposition is based on a special set of shortest paths called "witness-paths".
+Second, there are difficulties in applying the standard region decomposition to SMALL CYCLE TRANSVERSAL.
+In particular, because under the standard region decomposition, a vertex in the interior of a region can form small cycles with vertices outside of the region without going through the ends of the region, it is difficult to design data reduction algorithms for SMALL CYCLE TRANSVER-SAL based on the standard region decomposition technique.
+To overcome these difficulties, we propose an enhanced region decomposition technique, in which the region decomposition is based on a special set of shortest paths called "witness-paths".
 This technique produces a unique region decomposition of the graph, in which each region can be further decomposed into subregions.
 At the subregion level, we are able to prove the "local property" that any small cycle involving a vertex in the interior of a subregion must pass through the two ends of the subregion.
 This allows us to design data reduction algorithms that reduce the size of each region to a constant and hence yield a linear kernel.

 The rest of the paper is organized as follows.
 In Section 2 we give the necessary definitions and background.
 Section 3 contains several structural results that will be used in the design and analysis of the kernelization algorithm.
 Section 4 contains the kernelization algorithm and the proof of its correctness.
-In Section 5, we show that the size of the kernel produced by our algorithm is $36s^3k$ .
+In Section 5, we show that the size of the kernel produced by our algorithm is $36s^3k$.